Groew / Learning Hub / What Does an SEO Actually Do?

 Improve Existing Pages Before Adding More

 Many businesses already have enough pages to diagnose.
 The problem is that the pages are unclear, disconnected or not mapped to buyer intent.
 A useful SEO reviews existing revenue pages before asking for a large publishing calendar.
 They look at titles, H1s, first screens, proof, internal links, FAQs, schema and conversion paths.
 They ask whether a buyer would understand the offer quickly.
 They also ask whether search systems can classify the page correctly.
 Improving ten important pages often creates more movement than publishing thirty weak articles.
-This is especially true for B2B companies where a few service pages may influence the whole pipeline.
+This is especially true for service businesses where a few revenue pages may influence the whole pipeline.
 Existing pages also contain evidence.
 Search Console can show which queries already trigger impressions.
 Analytics can show which pages receive qualified visits.
 Sales teams can show which objections repeat.
 A useful SEO turns those signals into better pages before creating new inventory.

 Report Decisions, Not Vanity